manazevedof/RepData_PeerAssessment2/repdata-assess2.md

 ####Downloading and reading the data

 The idea here is to download the file and save it at the local disk.
 In a second step the data is read.
-There is a second file (storm.txt), locally produced, consisting of a list of the events types.
+There is a second file ([storm.txt](https://github.com/manazevedof/RepData_PeerAssessment2/blob/master/storm.txt "storm.txt")), locally produced, consisting of a list of the official event types.

 ```r